 Researchers working with Innovations for Poverty Action are conducting a randomized evaluation to study the effects of Novartis Access on the availability and purchase prices of NCD medicines included in the program at health facilities and households in Kenya.

-Novartis Access is currently selling its medicine baskets exclusively to the Mission for Essential Drugs and Supplies, or MEDS, the main supplier of medical facilities associated with faith-based organizations and also a key supplier for public facilities in several counties in the country.
-Thirty of Kenya’s counties have signed up with MEDS to purchase medicines and are thus eligible to receive the Novartis Access portfolio.
-Of these counties, researchers will study the program’s effects at approximately 384 health facilities in eight counties (this is the level at which medicine purchasing is done).
-Four counties have been randomly assigned to a group that receives Novartis Access medications through MEDS, while the other four comprise a comparison group that does not receive Novartis Access during the two-year study period.
+During the study period, Novartis Access was selling its medicine baskets exclusively to the Mission for Essential Drugs and Supplies, or MEDS, the main supplier of medical facilities associated with faith-based organizations and was also a key supplier for public facilities in several counties in the country.
+Thirty of Kenya’s counties have signed up with MEDS to purchase medicines and are eligible to receive the Novartis Access portfolio.
+Of these counties, researchers are studying the program’s effects at approximately 137 health facilities in eight counties (this is the level at which medicine purchasing is done).
+Four counties were randomly assigned to a group that received Novartis Access medications through MEDS, while the other four comprise a comparison group that is not receiving Novartis Access during the 15-month study period.

-Researchers will assess Novartis Access’s effects on prices and availability at the household level, with a total of 800 NCD patient households randomly selected from the eight study counties.
+Researchers are assessing Novartis Access’s effects on prices and availability at the household level, with a total of 639 NCD patient households randomly selected from the eight study counties.
 To be eligible, a household must contain at least one member who has been diagnosed with and prescribed medication for one of the four NCD conditions targeted by Novartis Access in Kenya.
-Of those households, 400 are from counties receiving Novartis Access, and 400 are from counties in the comparison group.
+Of those households, 342 are from counties receiving Novartis Access, and 297 are from counties in the comparison group.

 Researchers are collecting data at both the health facility and household level through a three-phase survey focused on medicine prices and availability.
 Short monthly phone interviews are also being conducted with health facilities to collect basic information on medicine stock and price.
 Half of all households are also receiving phone interviews to collect information on the availability and price of the prescribed medicines for the diseases of interest; the other half of study households are not receiving the interviews so that researchers can detect any effects of the phone interviews themselves.
 Study health facilities and households were enrolled at the time of baseline data collection in 2016.
-A midline and endline survey are planned for 2018 and 2019, respectively.
+A midline survey took place in 2018 and an endline survey is planned for 2019.